 - What is my baby’s sex?

-- Does my child need treatment now or later?
+- Does my child need treatment now or can we gather information and decide later?

 - Are there support groups for people dealing with this condition?

-- Should my child see a pediatric endocrinologist?
+- Should my child see a pediatric endocrinologist and other specialists?

 - What will my child's future be if no surgery is performed?